CalebCoughenour/Portfolio-Project/README.md

 ## Description

 _This webpage was created for an independent project at Epicodus.
-It displays information about my hobbies, job experience and repositories._
+It displays information about my hobbies, job experience and repositories.
+There is a link to a gh page from my project before this one.
+There are also multiple repositories linked at the bottom._

 ## Setup/Installation Requirements